The Members of

-Expenditure incurred on Research and Development: Rs 120.15 Lakhs
+(ii) Expenditure incurred on Research and Development: Rs.
+963.16 Lakhs

 The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out by the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-The report on Corporate Governance as stipulated under the Listing Regulations is annexed as Annexure V of this report.
-The Certificate of Practicing Company Secretary confirming compliance with Corporate Governance requirements by the Company is attached to the Report on Corporate Governance.
+The report on Corporate Governance as stipulated under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of this Annual Report.
+The requisite certificate from the Practicing Company Secretary confirming compliance with the conditions of corporate governance is attached to the Report on Corporate Governance.

 b) Secretarial Auditor